JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 # AutoHotkey script to Open or Show Apps

-This [AutoHotkey](https://www.autohotkey.com/) script is to Open or Show (if it is already opened) the desires Apps using the configured shortcuts key (hotkeys) you want.
+This [AutoHotkey](https://www.autohotkey.com/) script is to Open or Show (if it is already opened) the desired Apps using the configured shortcuts key (hotkeys) you want.

-There are two **utility functions** for this porpouse:
+There are two **utility functions** for this purpose:

 **a)** `OpenOrShowAppBasedOnExeName(AppAddress)` //Useful for regular Window Apps